|

 The piston will be aluminum color and usually has oil

-retention grooves cut into it.
-On this example the top
+retention grooves cut into it as shown above.
+On this

 |